How We Gain Stability and Freedom with a Routine

 The more of the details of our daily life we can hand over to the effortless custody of [habit], the more our higher powers of mind will be set free for their own proper work.
 There is no more miserable human being than one in whom nothing is habitual but indecision, and for whom... the time of rising and going to bed every day, and the beginning of every bit of work, are subjects of express volitional deliberation.

-Especially during this time of Covid-19 social distancing, and work and school from home, you may find much more peace and accomplishment when you follow a routine.
+Especially during this time of COVID-19 social distancing, and work and school from home, you may find more peace and sense of accomplishment when you follow a routine.
 You may feel a more positive outlook when you rise and dress and eat at the same time every day, and set specific times for tasks and relaxation.
 Rather than living in pajamas and bingeing on everything from news and TV to snacks and online purchases, establish a routine and live with it.
 I think you'll find yourself happier and more focused.